Gulf Coast League Athletics

-The Gulf Coast League Athletics were a minor league baseball team, that played in Bradenton, Florida from 1967-1968.
+The Gulf Coast League Athletics were a minor league baseball team that played in Florida in the 1967 and 1968 seasons.

 The club played in the rookie-level Gulf Coast League as an affiliate of the Kansas City/Oakland Athletics.
+The major league Athletics moved from Kansas City to Oakland after the 1967 season, but the GCL Athletics stayed in place until 1968.
 The GCL Athletics won the Gulf Coast League title in both years of their existence.